-Blog 87: Delving deeper into product revenue metrics.
+Blog 87: Delving deeper into product revenue metrics

-Idea2Product2Business Team
+- Idea2Product2Business Team

-• Aug 9, 2024
+- Aug 9, 2024

-• 3 min read
+- 2 min read

 Product revenue metrics:

 MRR is regular income each month, while ARR is income over the course of a financial year.
-MRR helps us understand the shorter-term revenue trends, while ARR gives us an annualized view of recurring revenue.
+MRR helps us understand the shorter-term revenue trends, while ARR gives us an annualised view of recurring revenue.

-MRR is beneficial for short-term analysis and assessing the immediate impact of marketing campaigns on revenue.
-MRR is also valuable for day-to-day operational decisions, such as adjusting pricing or testing new features.
 ARR is beneficial for long-term financial planning and forecasting.
-It also aids with strategic decisions such as scaling the business, setting budgets (refer blog 86: budget management), and allocating resources.
+It also aids with strategic decisions such as scaling the business, setting budgets (blog 86: budget management), and allocating resources.

 MRR = revenue from [active subscription plans + contracts + repeat purchases] in a month.
 Note: Exclude one-time or non-regular revenue.